guillermoaviles/online-store-fe/README.md

 The online store app would be the place where the users can freely buy any available items on the sites, sell an item by creating a new post, add a review/comment to an existing item.
 The app give the users the freedom to buy and sell without paying any fees or restrictions.

 + This repository is the front-end respository for the app.
-+ The backend is deployed on Heroku: [here](https://online-store.herokuapp.com/api/online-store/)
++ The back-end is deployed on Heroky: [here](https://online-store.herokuapp.com/api/online-store/)
-+ The front end is deployed on Vercel: [here](https://online-store-fe-3vpd-b12pu7004-guillermoaviles.vercel.app/)
++ The front-end is deployed on Vercel: [here](https://online-store-fe-3vpd-b12pu7004-guillermoaviles.vercel.app/)
-+ The associated back end repository can be found: [here](https://github.com/guillermoaviles/online-store-be)
++ The associated back-end repository can be found: [here](https://github.com/guillermoaviles/online-store-be)

+## Installation
+1. Clone this repository to your labs folder and change directory into it.
+2. Run `npm i` to download required dependencies.
+3. Run `npm start` to run localhost

 ## Deployment
 The front-end of our application uses ReactJS as our library.
 The front-end follows the best practice in naming the components to be semantic.
 The front-end composes the following technologies/platforms: